CINF/PyExpLabSys/doc/source/common_utilities.rst

 The utilities module
 ********************

-This module contains various convinience functions to get things setup in a hurry.
+This module contains convenience functions for quick setup of common tasks.

 Get a logger
 ============

-The :func:`.get_logger` module functions is a convinience function to setup logging output.
-It will return a named logger, which can be used inside programs, and it will at the same time setup logging from all the import PyExpLabSys components to the same logging location.
+The :func:`.get_logger` function is a convenience function to setup logging output.
+It will return a named logger, which can be used inside programs, and it will at the same time, setup logging from all the imported PyExpLabSys components to the same logging location.
 The function has the ability to setup logging both to a terminal and to a log file, including setting up log rotation.